lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ### Initial analysis

-Firstly, what do the generated districts (and plans) look like,
+Before proceeding to more quantitative statistical tests, I want to show what the generated plans look like and what the *distribution* of those plans looks like.

-What is the distribution of spatial diversity in each state?
+#### The best and worst plans according to different compactness measures

 After having obtained all the plans and their corresponding scores, I plot the plans with the best and worst spatial diversity and compactness scores to